pingcap/docs-cn/glossary.md

 ### Top SQL

-Top SQL is an experimental feature introduced in v5.4.
-It helps locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range.
+Top SQL helps locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range.
 For details, see [Top SQL user document](/dashboard/top-sql.md).

 ### TSO